openshift/hypershift/docs/content/getting-started.md

 !!! note

-    The `--node-pool-replicas` flag will cause a default NodePool to be automatically created for the cluster.
+    A default NodePool will be created for the cluster with 3 replicas per the `--node-pool-replicas` flag.

 After a few minutes, check the `hostedclusters` resources in the `clusters` namespace and when ready it will look similar to the following: